nicholaswmin/dyno/README.md

 - [`performance.timerify`][timerify]
 - [`performance.measure`][measure]

-both being native functions, of the [Performance Measurement APIs][perf-api].
+both of them being native functions, & part of the [Performance Measurement APIs][perf-api].

 The benchmarker automatically records their timings and attaches the tracked `Metric` histogram to its corresponding `task thread`.